chris01b/GPT-4o-oIP/README.md

 | pjproject.conf   | Common pjproject options                                     |
 | rtp.conf         | RTP configuration including port range                       |

 The configuration files mentioned above are perhaps not the ones that require the most attention.
-The configuration files defining key aspects of the Asterisk server — like for instance, the call flow and SIP trunk and phone details — is the concern of the add-on [PrivateDial](#privatedial).
+The configuration files defining key aspects of the Asterisk server — like for instance, the call flow and SIP trunk and phone details — is the concern of the add-on [PrivateDial Lite](#privatedial).
 Please refer to its separate [documentation](src/privatedial/doc/privatedial.md) for details.

 ## Persistent storage